Andy4495/Windows10-on-iMac2011/README.md

 - Camera
 - USB
 - DisplayPort/Thunderbolt for second display

-- FireWire not tested on Windows
-  - Windows 10 does not officially support FireWire (IEEE 1394)
+FireWire (IEEE 1394) was not tested, since Windows 10 does not officially support FireWire.

 ### Before you begin, make sure that you have the following